Tradescantia virginiana (Virginia Spiderwort) Indoor Care, Propagation and Common Problems

 Tradescantia virginiana Care Indoors

-Virginia Spiderwort (Tradescantia virginiana) performs best in bright indirect light, average warmth of 16-270C, humidity of 50-55% and consistently moist, fertile, well-drained, all purpose potting soil coupled with monthly feeding during the growing season.
+To care Tradescantia virginiana indoors, provide bright indirect light, average warmth of 16-270C, humidity of 50-55% and consistently moist, fertile, well-drained soil coupled with monthly feeding during the growing season.

-Tradescantia virginiana requires repotting only when extremely pot-bound as it grows best when slightly root-bound.
+Virginia Spiderwort care requires repotting only when extremely pot-bound as it thrives when slightly root-bound.
 Regular pruning is needed to keep it neat, to reduce pest and disease infestations, to encourage a bushy, compact growth and to rejuvenate growth.
 Keep reading for more on these growing conditions and how to achieve them.

 Virginia Spiderwort, Tradescantia virginiana